Triangle

 Entry requirements

-Undergraduate degree2:1 (or international equivalent) With a degree in one of the following: economics, finance, banking, business/data analytics, operations management, computer science, maths and engineering.
+Undergraduate degree2:1 (or international equivalent) in economics, finance, accounting, business/management, computer science, maths, or engineering.
 Applicants must have completed a minimum of two quantitative modules relevant to the subject area, with a 2:1 (or international equivalent) in each module, during their undergraduate study.

 Applying